kairos-loan/kairos-contracts/README.md

 - "implem" is "implementation"
 - "DS" is "Data Structure"
 - "OZ" is "Open Zeppelin"
+- "exec" is "execute"
+- "init" is "initialize"

+respect solhint warnings and errors
 No file longer than 150 lines
 use singular for mapping names, plural for arrays